Cleeng/mediastore-sdk/README.md

 <Purchase onPaymentComplete={() => hideModal()} />
 ```

-#### Subscriptions
+#### <a id="subscriptions-header"></a>Subscriptions

-Subscriptions is a component that will list all subscriptions that are linked with logged subscriber.
-There is an option to cancel or resume selected subscription from list of subscription.
+`Subscriptions` is a component that will list all subscriptions that are linked with a given logged in subscriber.
+There is an option to cancel or resume the selected subscription from the list of subscriptions.

 Usage: